 Escorted tours of the collection and facility can be arranged with the staff upon request.
 Homebound delivery is available to any Village of Waterford resident who is unable to visit the library because of a temporary or permanent physical disability.

 The Adult Book Club meets the last Wednesday of each month in the Waterford History Room at 6:15.
 Adult Programs and Family Movies are offered periodically.

 Lap-Sit Story Times for children 3 and under with caregiver present are scheduled regularly each month.
 Preschool Story Times for three, four and five-year-olds are scheduled regularly each month.
-Family story times are offered in the evenings monthly for all family members to enjoy.
 Summer Reading Program is designed to encourage enthusiasm for books and development of children’s reading skills.
 Activities include reading incentives, story times, Lakeshores Library System Story Wagon, theme related programs, crafts and a grand finale.
 The program is geared to children of all ages.

 The Teen Advisory Board meets monthly and offers volunteer teens a chance to suggest programs and materials for the library.